-While classes are being held online, many of our regular food resources on campus (such as the Husky food pantry) may not open or accessible during their usual hours.
+While classes are being held online, many of our regular food resources on campus (such as the Husky food pantry location in the Diversity Center) may not open or accessible during their usual hours.
 At the moment, the Husky Pantry location in the Diversity Center is not open.

 Husky Village Community Center is the original Husky Pantry.
-Husky Pantry is a food pantry that can be accessed by any student, housing resident or non-resident, who is facing food insecurity.
-This Husky Pantry can be accessed 24/7 by asking the Community Assistance (CA) at the front desk to open it during business hours, currently Monday-Saturday from 11:30am-2pm.
-Students may also call the Resident Assistant (RA) on duty at 206-245-5536 after hours.
+Husky Pantry is a food pantry that can be accessed by any housing resident who is facing food insecurity.

 Student Diversity Center, UW1-173.
-Husky Pantry is open during Center hours, Monday – Friday, 8:30 am to 8:00 pm.
-The Center is closed Saturday and Sunday.
 The pantry can be accessed through the main entrance to the Diversity Center, or from the Husky Pantry door in the hallway.
 Please ask the Student Assistant at the front desk to if you need any assistance.